csete/bonecam/systemd/readme.txt

 Systemd files to start the camera software automatically.
-Based on the tutorial by Nuno Alves: http://www.nunoalves.com/open_source/?p=308

-Assuming that the vidsrv and audiosrc applications are located in /opt/bonecam/bin/
+Assuming that the vidsrv and audiosrv applications are located in /opt/bonecam/bin/

 Copy bonecam-app.sh to /opt/bonecam/bin/
 Copy bonecam-app.service to /lib/systemd/system/

-cd /etc/systemd/system/
-ln -s /lib/systemd/system/bonecam-app.service bonecam-app.service
+Reload the systemd service database:

+  systemctl daemon-reload

+You can now use:
+systemctl start   bonecam-app.service
+systemctl stop    bonecam-app.service
+systemctl enable  bonecam-app.service
+systemctl disable bonecam-app.service

+Enabling the service wil lensure that it is started automatically at boot.
-Finally, activate the service and enable the service to be started on boot-up: systemctl daemon-reload systemctl start  bonecam-app.service systemctl enable bonecam-app.service
+Disabling it will prevent the service to be started at boot.